qyang-nj/llios/macho_parser/docs/LC_DYLD_ENVIRONMENT.md

 };
 ```

 It's pretty well known that we can provide library/framework search paths at run time through environment variables like `DYLD_FRAMEWORK_PATH` and `DYLD_LIBRARY_PATH`, but it's less known that we can embed those environment variables into the binary.
-To do so, we add `-dyld_env ENV=VALUE` to the linker at build time.
-Please note that [only the environment variables begging with `DYLD_` and ending with `_PATH` will have effects](https://github.com/qyang-nj/llios/blob/c53e5b0e92f7783c02bea0864afd4cab17cbbb8f/apple_open_source/dyld/src/dyld2.cpp#L2340).
+To do so, we just add `-dyld_env ENV=VALUE` to the linker at build time.
+Please note that [only the environment variables beginning with `DYLD_` and ending with `_PATH` will have effects](https://github.com/qyang-nj/llios/blob/c53e5b0e92f7783c02bea0864afd4cab17cbbb8f/apple_open_source/dyld/src/dyld2.cpp#L2340).

 I did see a few binaries inside Xcode containing this load command, but it's unclear to me what the real problem these commands are addressing.
 ```